Skip to main content

 3. Follow a checklist to make your home more fire-resistant

 While there are many ways to limit the damage of wildfires, the average homeowner can tackle some of these measures on their own.
-Here’s a checklist of things you can do right now to further protect your home.

 • Doors: All doors on your home and outbuildings — including entry doors and garage doors — should be fire-rated and have a proper seal.

 • Siding: Untreated wood and vinyl siding offers little protection against fire.
-Instead, opt for stucco, brick, concrete, metal siding or fibre-cement siding, which all offer superior fire resistance.
+Instead, opt for stucco, brick, concrete, metal or fibre-cement siding, which all offer superior fire resistance.
 (Logs and heavy timbers can also be effective.)
 Ensure the start of your siding is a minimum of 15 centimetres above the ground to provide adequate ground-to-siding clearance.

-• Roofing: Install a fire-rated roof such as metal, asphalt, clay or composite rubber tiles.
+• Roofing: Install a fire-rated roof such as metal, asphalt, clay, or composite rubber tiles.
 Untreated wood is combustible, but also leaves crevices where embers can enter your home and start a fire.
 Be sure to finish soffits, eave projections and roof projections with non-combustible material.
 And as part of ongoing maintenance, regularly clean your roof of combustible materials, such as fallen debris from surrounding trees.

 • Chimney: While it’s nice to curl up in front of a cozy fireplace or wood stove, don’t forget where the sparks and embers can end up.
 To reduce the chance of your chimney sending ‘firestarter’ outside onto buildings and brush, add a spark arrestor to your chimney.

 • Fences, walkways & boardwalks: A wooden fence or boardwalk can lead a fire directly to your front door.
 It’s a direct route for Mother Nature to steer toward your home.
-To deter this from happening, add a metal gate to create a separation between your house and wooden fencing.
+To prevent this from happening, add a metal gate to create a separation between your house and wooden fencing.

 • Lawn: As for your landscaping, keep that tidy and the lawn mowed.
 This is particularly important for grass along your fence lines, which can dry out and add opportunities for wildfire to encroach on your property.
+Plant low-density, fire-resistant plants, and don’t use bark or pine needle mulches within 10 metres of your home.

 Most home insurance policies (as well as auto, condo, tenant, farm and commercial) cover damage caused by wildfire.
-Talk to your broker about what types of fire damage are covered under your policy, since some specific types of damage can be excluded or have specified limits.
-While it’s important to mitigate risk, it’s also important to make sure you’ve got the right coverage if the worst-case scenario does occur.
+Talk to your broker about what types of fire damage are covered under your policy, since some types of damage can be excluded or have specified limits.
+While it’s important to mitigate risk, it’s also important to make sure you’ve got the right coverage if the worst-case scenario occurs.

 Back to blog listing